 Playing by Heart

 Playing by Heart was inspired by two amazing sisters who were far ahead of their time--mathematician Maria Gaetana Agnesi and composer Maria Teresa Agnesi.
 For information about them, see this website I created.

-I'm thrilled that the response to Playing by Heart has been so positive.
+I'm thrilled the response to Playing by Heart has been so positive.
 I'm especially honored that DePaul University Education Professor Roxanne Owens called the novel "a must-read addition for school libraries everywhere."
 See her full review below, along with other review excerpts.